GodotSteam/GodotSteam/docs/tutorials/exporting_shipping.md

 # Exporting and Shipping

 This topic comes up a lot and _also_ trips folks up a lot; so this tutorial is here to help.

 Exporting and shipping your game with GodotSteam is pretty easy once you get the flow down.
 This tutorial assumes you are downloading pre-compiled versions of the GodotSteam templates instead of compiling them; however, it will obviously work the same with the ones you compile yourself.

-Please note that if you are using the GDNative version of GodotSteam, this tutorial does not apply to you.
-You will need to use the normal Godot templates either installed throught the normal editor or downloaded from their site.
-Using the GodotSteam templates with the GDNative version will cause you a lot of issues.

 ---

-## Exporting
+## Exporting For Modules / Pre-Compiles

 To being our export process, first click on the "Project" button in the top menu then select "Export..." from the drop-down.